Linearizability of flows by embeddings

 \begin{Ex} Suppose $(\st,\Phi)$ is either (i) a single equilibrium point, (ii) a single periodic orbit viewed as a constant-speed rotation on the circle $\st = S^1$, or (iii) a single quasiperiodic torus viewed as a product of constant-speed rotations on the ($n$-)torus $\st = T^n = S^1\times\cdots\times S^1$, a product of circles.
-It is well-known that all of these cases are linearizable by smooth embeddings.
+It is clear (and well-known) that all of these cases are linearizable by $C^\infty$ embeddings.
 Let us compare this fact with Theorem~\ref{th:smooth-compact}.
-In all cases, $(\st,\Phi)$ is a $1$-parameter subgroup of a smooth torus action on $\st$: the actions $\Theta$ can be respectively taken to be (i) the trivial action of $T^1$ on the equilibrium, (ii) the action of $S^1=T^1$ on itself, or (iii) the action of $T^n$ on itself.
-Thus, these observations combined with Theorem~\ref{th:smooth-compact} provide another proof of the well-known fact that $(\st,\Phi)$ is linearizable by a smooth embedding when $(\st,\Phi)$ is a single equilibrium or periodic orbit or quasiperiodic torus. \end{Ex}
+In all cases, $(\st,\Phi)$ is a $1$-parameter subgroup of a $C^\infty$ torus action on $\st$: the actions $\Theta$ can be respectively taken to be (i) the trivial action of $T^1$ on the equilibrium, (ii) the action of $S^1=T^1$ on itself, or (iii) the action of $T^n$ on itself. \end{Ex}

-Despite contrary claims in the literature, the following example shows that it is possible for $(\st,\Phi)$ in Theorem~\ref{th:smooth-compact} to be linearizable by a smooth embedding even if $(\st,\Phi)$ has multiple isolated equilibrium points.
+Despite contrary claims in the literature, the following example shows that it is possible for $(\st,\Phi)$ in Theorem~\ref{th:smooth-compact} to be linearizable by a $C^\infty$ embedding even if $(\st,\Phi)$ has multiple isolated equilibrium points.